 When college football fans called for a playoff to solve all their issues, they were sadly wrong again.
 If anything, the College Football Playoff caused more controversy, and most of the complaints have come from fans of schools left out of the playoffs altogether.

-Ok, it’s mainly UCF Knights fans who claim they were unfairly left out of the playoffs last year after going undefeated, but they aren’t the only ones.
-Ohio State Buckeyes’ faithful felt slighted big time about being left out despite the fact that they won the Big Ten in 2017.
+Ok, it’s mainly UCF Knights fans who claimed they were unfairly left out of the playoff in 2017 after going undefeated, but they aren’t the only ones.
+Ohio State Buckeyes’ faithful felt slighted big time about being left out despite the fact that they won the Big Ten in 2017 and 2018.

-So, do they have legitimate complaints?
+So, do these schools have legitimate complaints?
 Actually, they do.
-So, here are a few suggestions we think the College Football Playoff can use to make the system better.
+Here are easy suggestions for the College Football Playoff that’ll make the system better and keep everyone happy.

 The biggest complaint about these playoffs is only four teams are picked to get in.
 By expanding the field to eight, you can include non Power 5 teams like UCF and give them a chance to prove themselves.
 Don’t get me wrong, this won’t solve every issue, but I think it would solve most of the issues and complaints.